lgtm-migrator/jrc-editor/doc/user_guide.md

 To apply changes use **File -> Save** from the top menu or press on the ![Save](images/save.gif) (Save) icon.
 Resource file's name consists of base name (e.g. '`editor`'), language suffix (e.g. '`de`'), and `.properties` extension, for example, `editor_de.properties` (German), `editor_fr.properties` (French).
-In our example `jrc-editor.properties` file contains default English messages and is displayed in the title of the Zaval Java Resource Editor's panel.
+In our example `jrc-editor.properties` file contains default English messages and is displayed in the title of the Java Resource Editor's panel.

 To save all files with a different base name and/or write them to a different directory, use **File -> Save as** or press ![Save As...](images/saveas.gif) (Save As...) icon instead.